JeffreyTangMain/Various-Userscripts/README.md

 Pick'ems Guesser: Automatically does pick'ems for you based on fan trends.
 Open the pick'ems page and click the button in the userscript menu.

-Twitch Drop Claim: If you load the Twitch drop page, this extension will automatically pick it up for you.
+Twitch Drop Claim: Twitch drop claimer script.
+No longer maintained due to being superseded by the Auto Live Watcher script.